Dual Enrollment: Home Education Students

 Students are required to submit college placement scores in reading, writing and mathematics to enroll in college credit courses.
 Approved tests include the ACT, SAT, and PERT.
 Scores may not be more than 24 months old.

 Students without ACT or SAT scores may call 321-632-1111, identify themselves as a dual enrollment student and schedule a testing appointment to take the PERT, Florida’s Postsecondary Education Readiness Test.
 There is no charge for your initial test administration.
 A study guide is available in the Placement Testing area of our website.

 IMPORTANT – EFSC Retesting Policy: Students must have college-ready reading and writing scores to participate in EFSC’s Dual Enrollment Program.
 A college-ready math score is not required unless the student plans to take a college-level math course such as MAT 1033, MAC 1105 or MGF 1106 or apply for Early Admission.

 Students who do not score college-ready in one or more subject areas on the PERT, may retest two more times within twelve months of the initial testing session so long as there are 30 days between each testing appointment.
 While there is no charge for the initial placement test, there is a $10 retest fee for each subtest taken for a second or third time within this 12-month period.
 Once the 12-month period is completed, the testing cycle will begin again, with the college administering the PERT once at no cost to the student and two more times with a retest charge of $10 per subtest.

 Step 6: Register in Person for Classes.

-Home school students will be able to pick up their required 2019 fall term instructional materials on Saturday, August 10 and Monday, August 12 through Friday, August 16.
+Home education students will be able to pick up their required 2020 spring term instructional materials on Saturday, January 11 through Friday, January 17.
 This is the only time that home education students may obtain free required instructional materials from the EFSC Campus Bookstores.

 To receive the required instructional materials, home education students must visit a Campus Bookstore in person during this window and: